tumelohq/documentation/General_Meetings_Transparency/README.md

 ## Overview

 This guide explains how to obtain a set of general meetings from a set of instrument ISINs.
+This may be used for example to show any upcoming general meetings related to a particular instrument.

 ## Pre-requisites